Miserlou/Zappa/README.md

 And your domain will be verified, certified and registered!

-_(Please note that this can take around 45 minutes to take effect the first time your run the command, and around 60 seconds every time after that.)_
+Please note that this can take around 45 minutes to take effect.
+You can avoid this by using the `certify --manual` and then copying the values presented into the AWS Console.

 More detailed instructions are available [in this handy guide](https://github.com/Miserlou/Zappa/blob/master/docs/domain_with_free_ssl_dns.md).